What to Expect As We Reopen

 - Bathrooms are available.
 We encourage guests to maintain physical distancing while accessing them.

-- Areas where social distancing can’t be achieved are temporarily closed including Imagiquarium, interactives and some
+- Areas where social distancing can’t be achieved are temporarily closed including Imagiquarium.

 - The Stingray Touchpool experience is available!